EAkeweje/GPmix/README.md

 }
 ```

+**This project is under active development.
+If you find a bug, or anything that needs correction, please let us know.**

 # Getting Started

 This guide will demonstrate how to use the package with the [CBF](CBF) dataset, one of the real-world datasets tested in our paper.
 Follow these steps to prepare the dataset for analysis: